r0x0r/pywebview/docs/guide/api.md

 # Events

-Window object has these lifecycle events.
+Window object has a number of lifecycle events.
 To subscribe to an event, use the `+=` syntax, e.g. `window.loaded += func`.
 The func will be invoked, when event is fired.
 Duplicate subscriptions are ignored and function is invoked only once for duplicate subscribers.
 To unsubscribe `window.loaded -= func`.

 ## shown
 Event that is fired when pywebview window is shown.